Industry Standards

 - 3 Chevrons: Sergeant

-- Chevrons point up in law enforcement (unlike military where they point down in some services)
+- Chevrons point up in law enforcement (unlike military where they sometimes point down)

 Bars (Horizontal Rectangles):